THE SRA REQUIRES LAW FIRMS TO PUBLISH INFORMATION ON HOW THEY CHARGE FOR A SELECT NUMBER OF SPECIFIED LEGAL SERVICES

 For such matters, we will:-

-Our fees for working on a fixed fee basis for obtaining the Grant of Probate will be between £1,500 and £3,000 plus VAT, and the ultimate quote will depend upon the complexity of the estate and the level of assistance you require from us.
+Our fees for obtaining the Grant of Probate will be between £1,500 and £3,000 plus VAT, and the ultimate quote will depend upon the complexity of the estate and the level of assistance you require from us.

 If, having obtained the Grant, you require any additional assistance, this will be charged on a time basis on the hourly rates specified previously.